abrennec/sose20_cc2/02_ofApp/readme.md

 ```

+To this context let me add another aspect: Review **Example 3** one more time.
+Imagine the function definition of add(...) would not have been added to the code.
+It is the declaration alone that is available.
+In this case, the IDE would not throw a compiler error, but a linker error.
+Because the actual object code required to execute the add(...) function is not available.

-The separation of declaration and definition is thus an essential aspect of source code management and, as you will find out later, of software design.
+To wrap this section up, please not that the separation of declaration and definition is an essential aspect of source code management.
+The use of header and definition files that is common in C++ programming is simply an continuation of this approach to manage large software projects.
+As such, it is also an integral part of software design.

 # Building an ofApp